01 _Ogion Estate

 Wild boars in search of mushrooms and bulbs pay regular visits to our estate.
-Sometimes small herds are seen running towards its forested areas.
-The tiny-mighty edible dormouse, a protected species, is found moving around at nights during the summertime.
+Sometimes you can see small herds running towards our land’s forested areas.
+The tiny-mighty edible dormouse, a protected species, is moving around at night during summertime.

 Sustaining biodiversity while producing olive oil is a hard work, but it seems we’ve managed to strike a balance.